Irish neutrality during World War II: Internal affairs

 Irish neutrality was supported by the population of Ireland.
-Irish citizens could serve in the British armed forces, as at least 50,000 in the British Army did, as well as in the Merchant Navy and Royal Air Force, with some rising up the ranks rapidly, such as the youngest wing commander fighter ace in the RAF's history, Brendan Finucane.
+Irish citizens could serve in the British armed forces.
+At least 50,000 fought in the British Army.
+Others served in the Merchant Navy and Royal Air Force, some rising up the ranks rapidly, such as the youngest wing commander fighter ace in the RAF's history, Brendan Finucane.

 A total of 4,983 members of the Defence Forces deserted to fight with the British and Allied armed forces.
 After the war they faced discrimination, lost their rights to pensions, and were barred from holding government jobs.
 They were finally formally pardoned by the Irish Government in 2013.

 Travel passes and identity cards were also issued to 245,000 people to enable them to travel to Britain to work.
 Elements of the Irish Republican movement sided with the Third Reich at the onset of the war with the United Kingdom in 1939, believing that a German victory might bring about a United Ireland.

 In response to accusations that the state had failed to take up the moral fight against Nazism, the Secretary of the Department of External Affairs, Joe Walshe, said in 1941 that:

 On 1 September 1939, in response to the German invasion of Poland, a hastily convened Dáil declared an immediate state of emergency.
-The Emergency Powers Act that the day's debate culminated in came into effect one day later, on 3 September.
+The day's debate culminated in the Emergency Powers Act, which came into effect one day later, on 3 September.
 It was modelled extensively on the British draft worked out during the Sudeten crisis a year before.
 In some respects, the Irish act was regarded as more drastic.
 The key provisions were as follows: